How To Improve As Enhancement Shaman — Dragonflight 10.2

 The single most common mistake Enhancement players make is not adjusting their rotation to minimize empty Global Cooldowns.
 This problem is twofold:

 - Simply not pressing buttons fast enough.
-You should be GCD locked at this stage in Dragonflight, so you should always be pressing something.
+You should be mostly GCD-locked, so you should always have something available if you are managing resources correctly.

 - A combination of not keeping on top of your ability cooldowns and casting things in an order that causes them to clash in the next cycle.